20k/binmat_rules/readme.md

 - After a BOUNCE is used in combat, it goes to the opposite discard pile

-- A BOUNCE acts after TRAPS and BREAKS
+- A BOUNCE acts after TRAPS and BREAKS.
+A BOUNCE moves before damage is done ("bounce cards move before combat" - Sean) - if there were some way for damage to be dealt, it would not affect the BOUNCE

 - In the event that both stacks reveal a BOUNCE, each BOUNCE goes to the opposite discard pile